seattlemuses/seattlemuses.github.io/_posts/2014-06-20-today-we-celebrate-refugees.md

 thumbnail: /assets/index.jpg
 ---

 > Today we celebrate refugees: their courage, their perseverance against all odds.
 Celebrate the hope they carry with them.
 This is what we need.
 Not slogans.
-We need a profound understanding
+We need a profound understanding.
 > *Mr Albrecht, UNHCR's Regional Representative for Australia.*

 ![](/assets/EYTR_World_Refugee_Day.jpg)